s4ke/Master-Thesis/src/md/021-functionalprogramming.md

                         list2 = ...
 ~~~~

-Here, `list2` is not required in both branches of the `if` statement, which means it is only
+Here, `list2` is not required in both branches of the `if` statement.
-evaluated when required.
+Thanks to laziness it is therefore only evaluated upon a successful if-check.
 While such a behaviour is obviously possible in non-lazy languages
 the elegance of the above definition is apparent.
 We can define as many variables in the same clear way without having
-unnecessary computations or code dealing with conditional computation.
+unnecessary computations or code dealing with conditional computation
+like nested `where`s.

 Usually laziness is beneficial to programs, but sometimes we require more control about
 when something is evaluated.
 This can be done for example with

 #### Custom types